hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ![Download the API definition](/img/download-dscc-api-definition.png "Save the API definition")

-Once the API definition loaded, Postman recognize the fact that it's an OpenAPI 3.0 definition and build the API library automatically.
+Once the API definition completes the import, Postman recognize the fact that it's an OpenAPI 3.0 definition and build the API library automatically.

 ![Confirmation of the API Definition Import](/img/postman-import-load.png "OpenAPI 3.0 Confirmation")

-Once the API is uploaded, Postman will list the API definition under the API menu as shown in this picture
+As the result of the upload of the DSCC API, Postman can then the API definition under the Postment API menu as shown in below picture.
+Note that Postman validate that DSCC API definition doesn't have any issues as shown in the bottom of the picture.

 ![DSCC API loaded](/img/postman-api-loaded.png "DSCC API definition loaded")